 Contemplative Psychotherapy / Buddhist Psychology

 My psychoanalytic practice is informed by my background as a student and teacher of meditation, Buddhist Psychology and Contemplative Psychotherapy.
-Extensive training in these traditions has contributed a great deal to my clinical work.
-Contemplative Psychotherapy offers a finely detailed understanding of the mechanics of mental suffering and experiential training in present moment awareness, openness, and compassion.
+Contemplative Psychotherapy offers a finely detailed understanding of how we suffer, and how suffering can be alleviated.

 The Neurobiology of Attachment